-Above the kitchen area are storage lockers, one of which on the nearside contains the storage racks for the crockery, which is supplied separately in its own storage bag.
-Fitted to the bottom of these lockers is a fluorescent light over the sink, and a Dometic cooker hood above the cooker.
+Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
+Below the overhead lockers is a cooker hood and an individually switched LED light to illuminate the worktop.